pojntfx/uni-supply-chain-paper/docs/notes.md

 ## Part 2: Framework (Socio-technical Framework for Threat Modeling a Software Supply Chain)

+- Now that we've analyzed the risks associated with supply chains, let's take a look at how to model its vulnerabilites from a social and technical perspective
 - Software supply chains are similar to traditional supply chains
 - A supply chain is created by deploying and using a product directly or reproducing it as a new product in repetition
 - Traditional supply chains can have risks